 For each Eligible Entity with equivalent FPTP GFA service, the Eligible Entity’s GFA FPTP Candidate LTCRs and/or ARRs for a specific source and sink is equal to the Reserved Capacity associated with that source and sink.

-An Eligible Entity may select GFA FPTP Candidate LTCRs, as described under Section 5.2.6, for this specific source and sink up to the amount of its available GFA FPTP Candidate LTCRs.
+An Eligible Entity may select GFA FPTP Candidate LTCRs, as described under Section 5.2.6, for this specific source and sink up to the amount of its available GFA FPTP Candidate LTCRs such that the total of such selections does not exceed the total GFA FPTP Candidate LTCRs available for that Eligible Entity.

 An Eligible Entity may nominate GFA FPTP Candidate ARRs, as described under Section 5.3.1, for this specific source and sink up to the amount of its GFA FPTP Candidate ARRs subject to the total nomination limit described under Section 5.1.3.